A Notion of Uniqueness for the Adversarial Bayes Classifier: Introduction

-In this paper, we propose a new notions of `uniqueness' and `equivalence' for adversarial Bayes classifiers in the setting of binary classification under the evasion attack.
+In this paper, we propose a new notion of `equivalence' and `uniqueness' for adversarial Bayes classifiers in the setting of binary classification under the evasion attack.
 In the non-adversarial setting, two classifiers are \emph{equivalent} if they are equal a.e. with respect to the data distribution, and one can show that any two equivalent classifiers have the same classification risk.
-The Bayes classifier is unique of any two minimizers of the classification risk are equivalent.
-However, under this notion of equivalence, two equivalent sets can have different adversarial classification risks.
-This discrepancy necessitates a new definition of equivalence.
+The Bayes classifier is \emph{unique} if any two minimizers of the classification risk are equivalent.
+However, under this equivalence relation, two equivalent sets can have different adversarial classification risks.
+This discrepancy necessitates a new definition of equivalence for adversarial Bayes classifiers.
+Further analyzing this new equivalence relation in one dimension results in a method for calculating all possible adversarial Bayes classifiers for a well-motivated family of distributions using optimality conditions from calculus.
+In contrast, prior work on calculating adversarial Bayes classifier involved verifying a strong duality principle from optimal transport \cite{PydiJog2019} (see \cref{sec:related_works} for a further discussion of related works).

-Further analyzing these new notions of uniqueness and equivalence in one dimension results in a method for calculating all possible adversarial Bayes classifiers for a well-motivated family of distributions.
-We apply this characterization to show that certain forms of regularity in adversarial Bayes classifiers improve as $\e$ increases.
-Subsequent examples show that different adversarial Bayes classifiers achieve varying levels of (standard) classification risk.
-Prior work \cite{ZhangYuetal19principled} discusses the tradeoff between robustness and standard accuracy, and such examples illustrate that this tradeoff could be mitigated by a careful selection of an adversarial Bayes classifier.
-Followup work \cite{Frank2024consistency} demonstrates that the concepts presented in this paper have algorithmic implications--- when the data distribution is absolutely continuous with respect to Lebesgue measure, adversarial training with a convex loss is adversarially consistent iff the adversarial Bayes classifier is unique, according to the new notion of uniqueness defined in this paper.
+We apply our new techniques to show that certain regularity properties of adversarial Bayes classifiers improve as $\e$ increases.
+Subsequent examples demonstrate that different adversarial Bayes classifiers can achieve varying levels of standard classification risk.
+Together, these examples suggest that in certain cases, the accuracy-robustness tradeoff could be mitigated by a careful selection of an adversarial Bayes classifier (see \cite{ZhangYuetal19principled} for a further discussion of this phenomenon).
+Followup work \cite{Frank2024consistency} demonstrates that the concepts presented in this paper have algorithmic implications--- when the data distribution is absolutely continuous with respect to Lebesgue measure, adversarial training with a convex loss is adversarially consistent iff the adversarial Bayes classifier is unique, according to the new notion of uniqueness proposed in this paper.
 Hopefully, a better understanding of adversarial Bayes classifiers will aid the design of algorithms for robust classification.